-To see if what you have written in the sentence window is a sentence, and if so, whether it is true in the world currently displayed, click on the Verify button in the toolbar.
-This is the leftmost of the group of three colored buttons on the toolbar.
-Alternatively, you can type Command-Return (Control-Enter on Windows).
+To see if what you have written in the sentence window is a sentence, and if so, whether it is true in the world currently displayed, click on the Verify button in the toolbar, or type Command-Return (Control-Return on Windows).
 If you want to check a whole list of sentences, choose Verify All Sentences from the Sentence menu.
-Alternatively, use the Verify All button on the tool bar, which is in the center of the group.
+Alternatively, use the Verify All button on the tool bar.

-When you verify a sentence, the results are displayed in the margin to the left of the sentence number: "T" or "F" indicates that the sentence is true or false in the world, "" indicates that the formula is not well-formed or not a sentence, while "+" indicates that the formula is a sentence of first-order logic, but not evaluable in the current world.
-When you enter something that is not well-formed, Tarski's World will display the portion of the expression after the error in red.
+When you verify a sentence, the results are displayed in the margin to the left of the sentence number: "T" or "F" indicates that the sentence is true or false in the world, "\" indicates that the formula is not well-formed or not a sentence, while "+" indicates that the formula is a sentence of first-order logic, but not evaluable in the current world.
 If you are unsure why a sentence is not evaluable, verifying the sentence again will result in a dialog explaining the reason.